nowfloats/ANAChat-iOS/README.md

 Note:   1.
 Use the above codes with valid businessID and baseAPIUrl
-            2. Above code is for pushViewController, you can use ChatViewController as per your requirement.
+            2. Above code is for pushing the ChatViewController, you can use ChatViewController as per your requirement.
+            3. Configure the FCM server key on fcm-plugin to send the push notifications to the App.
+Use below steps to get FCM server key.
+                On  FCM console
+                    1. Click the settings icon/cog wheel next to your project name at the top of the new Firebase Console
+                    2. Click Project settings
+                    3. Click on the Cloud Messaging tab
+                    4. The key is right under Server Key

 #### Source Code Installation